Full name: Thomas Alva Edison

 “You’re sure right there Mandy,” Jamie replied.

 “Imagine what change to history would have been made if Thomas Edison hadn’t believed in himself, and overcame failure?”
 Demi responded.

-“As the old saying goes, ‘genius is 99% perspiration and 1% inspiration’,” Jeremy replied.
+“As the old saying goes, ‘genius is 99% perspiration and 1% inspiration’,” Jamie replied.

 Edison was then home-schooled by his mother, who was previously a teacher.
 She encouraged and taught him to read and experiment.
 Many of his lessons came from reading R.G.
 Parker’s School of natural philosophy.